 Please select your country below

-To help people diagnosed with coeliac disease or dermatitis herpetiformis manage a gluten free diet, NHS Scotland provide access to staple gluten free foods on prescription through the Gluten Free Food Service.
-This service is available through your local pharmacy.
+To help people diagnosed with coeliac disease or dermatitis herpetiformis manage a gluten free diet, the NHS provide access to staple gluten free foods on prescription.
+These foods are dispensed by your local pharmacy.

-Gluten free alternatives to everyday staple foods are available through the Gluten-Free Food Service.
+Gluten free alternatives to everyday staple foods are available on prescription in Northern Ireland.
 These include a selection of fresh, long-life and part-baked loaves and rolls, a range of all -purpose flour mixes, breakfast cereals, pasta, pizza bases and crackers.

 Healthcare professionals measure staple gluten free food in units.